Barre Certification Cost: Complete Breakdown by Provider (2026)

 Use this table with every program you're evaluating.
 For a detailed comparison of the four major programs, see IBBFA vs ABT vs Barre Above vs Barre Intensity.
 For full pricing analysis, see Barre Certification Cost Breakdown.

-Exam-based certification, 7 CEC providers, public verification, 35-hour curriculum, scope-of-practice training, 5-tier career pathway, instructor directory, 17 years operating, clear retake policy, transparent pricing.
+Exam-based credential drawn from a 300-question bank, recognized by 7 CEC providers, public verification at ibbfa.org/verify, 35-hour curriculum, scope-of-practice training, 5-tier career pathway, instructor directory with 3,000+ profiles, 18 years operating, clear retake policy, transparent pricing — and it's a foundation credential that pairs with any method certification.

 Frequently Asked Questions